Jump to section

 Your cat will be put on a prescription diet for about 12 weeks; usually this diet is exclusively a hydrolyzed protein diet.
 No treats or flavored medications can be given during those 12 weeks to ensure that your cat is not getting an allergen from an outside source.
 This prescription diet will be free of potential allergy causing ingredients that are common in cats.
 Ideally, this diet will contain ingredients that your cat has not been exposed to before.
 Once the symptoms have disappeared while on this diet your veterinarian will begin reintroducing old foods one at a time to see which ones are causing the allergic reaction.

-Treatments can begin even before the food allergen is properly diagnosed.
-With general treatments, your cat’s symptoms can be treated and give them some relief while they are starting their prescription diet and allergy testing.
+Treatments can begin even before the food allergy is properly diagnosed.
+With general treatments, your cat’s symptoms can be treated and we can give them some relief while they are starting their prescription diet and allergy testing.

 Steroids are used to relieve itching and rashes from food allergies.
 The most common steroids given are prednisone and prednisolone.
 These are given orally in tablet form.
-Injectable steroids can be given if the allergic reaction is severe.
+Injectable steroids can be given if the allergic reaction is severe or if the owner prefers this to giving oral medicine.

 Prescription diets are also available for your cat.
 There are even over the counter foods that are specifically formulated and do not contain certain common foods that cause allergies in cats.